Skip to main content

 Aims

-This capstone module is designed to allow students, drawing on their learning across their Masters in Management programme, to individually undertake a large-scale project in relation to a chosen element of management practice.
+This module enables students to draw on their learning across their Masters in Management programme, to individually undertake an applied research project in relation to a chosen element of management practice.

 The module aims to: